ErickMwirigi/weather/README.md

 ## SearchBar Component
 The SearchBar component is responsible for searching weather data for a specific city.
 It allows users to input a city name and fetches data from an API (currently mocked).

+## Weekly Component
+The Weekly component displays a table of weather data for the entire week.
+It receives data as props and renders it in a table format.